OpenLocalizationTest/recomposed-history-mdonly/articles/storage-java-how-to-use-table-storage.md

 In an application running within a role in Windows Azure, this string can be stored in the service configuration file, ServiceConfiguration.cscfg, and can be accessed with a call to the **RoleEnvironment.getConfigurationSettings** method.
-Here’s an example of getting the connection string from a **Setting** element named *StorageConnectionString* in the service configuration file:
+Here's an example of getting the connection string from a **Setting** element named *StorageConnectionString* in the service configuration file: